sprmcell/i3/README.md

 ## What do i need

-Xorg dependacies, FontAwesome, i3, rofi
+Xorg dependacies, FontAwesome, i3(all packages), rofi

 ## Optional